MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

-* "If you need [millions of messages per second](https://zguide.zeromq.org/docs/chapter5/`Pros`-and-Cons-of-Pub-Sub) sent to thousands of points, you’ll appreciate pub-sub a lot more than if you need a few messages a second sent to a handful of recipients."
+* "If you need [millions of messages per second](https://zguide.zeromq.org/docs/chapter5/`Pros`-and-Cons-of-Pub-Sub) sent to thousands of points, you'll appreciate pub-sub a lot more than if you need a few messages a second sent to a handful of recipients."
 * "lower-volume network with a few dozen subscribers and a limited number of topics, we can use TCP and then the [XSUB and XPUB](https://zguide.zeromq.org/docs/chapter5/`Last`-Value-Caching)"
-* "Let’s imagine [our feed has an average of 100,000 100-byte messages a second](https://zguide.zeromq.org/docs/chapter5/`High`-Speed-Subscribers-Black-Box-Pattern) [...].
+* "Let's imagine [our feed has an average of 100,000 100-byte messages a second](https://zguide.zeromq.org/docs/chapter5/`High`-Speed-Subscribers-Black-Box-Pattern) [...].
   While 100K messages a second is easy for a ZeroMQ application, ..."